 The Blair Witch Project (1999)

 Can never quite understand why so many people don’t like this film.
 I think it brought horror into the modern age.
 It made horror new and exciting again.
 It rewrote the rule book on special effects and budget and the whole approach to film making.
-It was thoroughly ground breaking and cutting edge without a trace of hyperbole that has denigrated such phrases into being ineffectual when applied to most things.
-Blair Witch, for me, was genuinely cutting edge and ground breaking.
-And this it achieved without a hint of contrivance.
+It was thoroughly groundbreaking and cutting edge without a trace of hyperbole that has denigrated such phrases into being ineffectual when applied to most things.
+Blair Witch, for me, was genuinely cutting edge and groundbreaking.
+And this is achieved without a hint of contrivance.
 It’s also a terrifying film.
 What is evoked through sound, light, a shaking camera and (here I contradict myself), some of the most natural acting from complete unknowns, also underwrites the film with a strange, believable esoteric force.
 And don’t forget a wet deciduous wood – they are all eerie.
 It’s in our genes to fear them.

 The first I heard of its existence was from a colleague asking me if I had heard about the film they found … Another chimed in to say, it’s fake, totally manipulated marketing … I was curious.
 People who didn’t watch horror were arguing about the authenticity of a horror film about to go on general release in the US.
-The age of found footage was upon us, then came Ringu … but the genre failed to be replicated this well again, or hardly at all to my knowledge, until Paranormal Activity and REC seemed to restore it.
-Found footage and guerrilla film maker horror are subgenres of horror I unashamedly love.
-The very fact that a group of aspiring film makers and friends self-financed and made Blair Witch, and that a man shot Paranormal Activity on his own equipment in his own home, is astounding and I salute their DIY approach.
+The age of found footage was upon us, then came Ringu … but the genre failed to be replicated this well again, or hardly at all to my knowledge until Paranormal Activity and REC seemed to restore it.
+Found footage and guerrilla filmmaker horror are subgenres of horror I unashamedly love.
+The very fact that a group of aspiring filmmakers and friends self-financed and made Blair Witch, and that a man shot Paranormal Activity on his own equipment in his own home, is astounding and I salute their DIY approach.
 They may very well be the future, the true precursors of new horror if the genre goes out of fashion with the big studios.

 This list was hard to get down to five films.
-But I wanted to be honest on a film’s enduring affects.
+But I wanted to be honest on a film’s enduring effects.
 Other films have inspired me more (a good horror film is not just about being scared), and frightened me more than REC, but when I was younger.
 The last 15 minutes of this film, however, took me on a very strange trip.
 It frightened me more as an adult man than anything I’d seen at the cinema in middle age.
 I put my hands over my eyes.
 And am not ashamed to admit it.

 But the Madeiros Girl could be the most hideous supernatural thing ever created in horror cinema that you actually get to see.
-Perhaps matched by the Voodoo doll in Trilogy of Terror, which kept me up nights as a pre adolescent.
+Perhaps matched by the Voodoo doll in Trilogy of Terror, which kept me up nights as a pre-adolescent.